bananu7/Hate/README.md

-glisha
+Häte2D
 ======

-Glisha is a small framework for graphical haskell games and applications.
+Hate2D is a small framework for graphical haskell games and applications.
 It's heavily inspired by [Love2D](http://love2d.org/) and aims at similar ease of use, but within the power of Haskell's type and concurrency safety.

 Glisha features two sets of APIs, 2D and 3D, both backed by raw, low-level OpenGL, and a simple way to gather input from the user (via [GLFW-b](http://hackage.haskell.org/package/GLFW-b)).